Raywnh/Data-Handling-Scripts/README.md

-# Google Sheets Automation
-_City University of Hong Kong Summer 2022 Internship._
+# Google Sheets Automation || City University of Hong Kong Summer 2022 Internship

 Collection of code created in Google Apps Scripts to automate functions in Google Sheets for data organization